M-HT/SR/games/Albion/release/linux/readme-Linux.txt

 ADLMIDI is the default library, others can be selected in the configuration file.
 ALSA sequencer can use hardware or software synth (like Fluidsynth or TiMidity++).
-WildMIDI and SDL_mixer require GUS patches for MIDI playback, BASSMIDI requires a soundfont for MIDI playback, ADLMIDI uses OPL3 emulator for MIDI playback.
+ADLMIDI requires no additional files for MIDI playback, WildMIDI and SDL_mixer require GUS patches for MIDI playback, BASSMIDI requires a soundfont for MIDI playback, ADLMIDI uses OPL3 emulator for MIDI playback.